Chapter 36: Trail of Blood

 “Right then,” Cream said, turning to the fox.
 “Let’s go Tails.”

 There was a heaviness in the air as Cosmo, Cream, Tails and Bark followed Green XIII through the dimly lit 67th floor.
-While the silence before was oppressive, it now felt stifling and made the hairs and fur on each Mobian’s back stand on end.
+While the silence before was oppressive, it now felt stifling and made the fine hairs on her back stand on end.
 The group made a quick pit stop to retrieve their belongings and then continued to follow the bloodstained path towards the specimen containment area that spanned half of the floor.
 Despite there being nobody around, the five had their weapons drawn out as though they expected something to jump out at them.

 As they turned the corner into the containment area, they saw more human and Mobian bodies lying in heaps, all suffering fatal and messy wounds.
 One dead owl in particular was sprawled against the tank Green XIII was in.
 He had a gaping and bloody hole through his chest, his beak was contorted into a frozen expression of horror and his vacant and glazed stare was focused on the now destroyed containment tank that once held Blakdüm.